zawadkarim96/merge-2-trying-still/README.md

 To launch the PS Business Suites by ZAD sales experience instead of the service CRM, set `PS_APP=sales` (or `PS_APP_SCRIPT=sales_app.py` when using the desktop launcher) before starting the application.
 The same unified requirements file and Procfile work for both apps on Render or Railway.

 ### Any Platform (single command or double-click)
 Run `python run_app.py` from the repository root, or double-click the file in your file explorer.
-The script prepares the environment and launches the app inside a pywebview dialog titled **PS Service Software**.
+The script prepares the environment and launches the app inside a pywebview dialog titled **PS Business Suites**.

 ### Windows
 1. Double-click `run_app.bat`.
 2. Wait for the first run to finish creating the virtual environment and installing dependencies.
-A desktop window titled **PS Service Software** will open automatically.
+A desktop window titled **PS Business Suites** will open automatically.
 3. Subsequent launches skip the setup step—the cached environment is reused so the window opens right away.

 ### macOS & Linux